EdCo95/scientific-paper-summarisation/README.md

 The various code files and folders are described here.
 Note that the data used is not uploaded here but nonetheless the repository is still over 1GB in size.

 * **Analysis** - A folder containing code used to analyse the generated summaries and create various pretty graphs.
 It is not essential to the functioning of the summarisers and will not work without the data.
+* **Data** - Where all data should be stored.
+In the folder `Utility_Data` are things such as stopword lists, permitted titles and a count of how many different papers each word occurs in (used for TF-IDF; calculated automatically by `DataTools/DataPreprocessing/cspubsumext_creator.py`.
 * **DataTools** - Contains files for manipulating and preprocessing the data.
-The most important file is `useful_functions.py` which contains many important functions used to run the system.
+There are two particularly important files in this folder. `useful_functions.py` contains many important functions used to run the system. `DataPreprocessing/cspubsumext_creator.py` will take the parsed papers which are produced by the code in `DataDownloader` and preprocess them into the form used to train the models in the research automatically.
 * **Evaluation** - Contains code to evaluate summaries and calculate the ROUGE-L metric, with thanks to [hapribot](https://github.com/harpribot/nlp-metrics/blob/master/rouge/rouge.py).
 * **Models** - Contains the code which constructs and trains each of the supervised learning modules that form the core of the summarisation system.
 All written in TensorFlow.
 * **Summarisers** - Contains the code which takes the trained models and uses them to actually create summaries of papers.